 The data recorded a happiness score of only 6.4 out of 10 for the month (compared to a decade-long average of 7.5).
 Figures even indicate that the UK is on track for the saddest first quarter of the decade too.

-The ONS data paints a dismal picture in terms of wellbeing levels during the pandemic, something that is only exacerbated when viewed alongside Champion Health’s recent mental health and wellbeing statistics.
+The ONS data paints a dismal picture in terms of wellbeing levels during the pandemic, something that is only exacerbated when viewed alongside Champion Health’s recent employee wellbeing statistics.

 During 2020, Champion found that 58% of a 2,099 employee sample reported some form of stress at work, whilst as many as 69% experienced moderate to high levels of stress in general.